cedwardsmedia/dedede/README.md

 ## History

+ - **[_Nov 22, 2015_]: 1.0** Major internal changes.
+   - Introduced `install` and `update` commands.
+   - Introduced `-v` & `--version` and `-h` & `--help` flags to print the version and help, respectively.
+   - Running Dedede without a command now prints usage information.
+   - Added sanity checks for path argument.
+(For handling `./`, `../`, etc.)

- - **[_Nov 18, 2015_]: 1.0** Initial stable release
+ - [_Nov 18, 2015_]: 0.1 Initial stable release

 ## To-do:

-1. Add ability to update existing Kirby installation
-2. Add ability to check various parameters of existing Kirby installation
+1. Add ability to check various parameters of existing Kirby installation
+2. Check target path before installing or updating.
+3. Add ability to "git-ify" non-git-based Kirby installation. (i.e. one downloaded explicitly as ZIP file from Kirby site)
+4. Add error handling.
-3. Think of something to add here
+5. Think of something else to add here.

 ## Credits
 Concept and original codebase: Corey Edwards ([@cedwardsmedia](https://www.twitter.com/cedwardsmedia))

 ## License
 _Dedede_ is licensed under the **MIT License**.
 See LICENSE for more.

+Made for **Kirby** with **♥**

 ---
 **Disclaimer**: _Dedede_ is not endorsed by, sponsored by, or otherwise associated with [Kirby](http://www.getkirby.com).